UoB-COMSM0110/2024-group-19/README.md

 Furthermore, as the game was built on multiple loops that check the boundary of the character and the bullets, checks for the collision of the bullets with the enemies and the removal of bullets whilst having a constant loop to release the waves of enemies; the game was running very slowly.
 As such we had to make multiple changes. such as instantly deleting any bullets that were outside the window of the user’s perception to reduce the number of bullets to check for.
 Additionally, we kept track of the number of enemies that could be perceived by the user as a list and narrow down the global list of enemies to the perceived list, further lowering down the number of collisions to be checked for.

-3. Partical Swarm Optimisation on Enemy Positioning
+3. Particle Swarm Optimisation on Enemy Positioning

 In early iterations of the game, enemies were allowed to overlap freely.
 This created an issue.
 With all enemies are trying to proceed to the same point on the map (the coordinates of the player), it became a common occurrence that they coalesced into a single entity, significantly detracting from the quality of the game.
 To combat this, we utilised a bio-inspired algorithm called Swarm Intelligence.
 Swarm Intelligence is a mathematical representation of a sub-set of systems that exhibit emergent complexity, and one of its underlying behaviours is Separation, which ensures that the action space is delegated amongst the swarm’s agents.